 Trainers: Adrian Henry of Nex Systems and Mark Haen of Arizona Polymer Flooring

-Although an overlay was supposed to be the rescue for this project, it turned out the overlay project needed some rescuing itself.
+Although an overlay was the plan for this project, it turned out the overlay project needed some rescuing itself.
 The workshop was just like in real life when things don’t always go according to plan.

-After the floor had been ground and prepped for the overlay, a few missteps happened that resulted in too many different height variances on the floor that couldn’t be ground out.
+After the prep team ground and prepped the floor for the overlay, a few missteps happened.
+These missteps resulted in too many different height variances on the floor that even experts couldn’t grind out.

 Workshop leader Adrian Henry had to leave due to prior commitments.
-Luckily, Mark Haen, an APF sales representative who had helped extensively with the prep work, stepped in and took over after extending his stay so he could get the job done.
+Luckily, Mark Haen, an APF sales representative who was a huge help with the prep work, stepped in and took over.
+That was only after he extended his stay so he could help complete the job.

-Supported by his best bud Dana Boyer of Concretizen, decorative concrete guru Bob Harris of Structural Services Inc., show organizers Bent and Sheri Mikkelsen and other dedicated industry members who kicked into high gear and worked night and day, the problem areas were ironed out by lightly grinding the floor with a Diamatic grinder until all was smooth.
+Supported by his best bud Dana Boyer of Concretizen, decorative concrete guru Bob Harris of Structural Services Inc., show organizers Bent and Sheri Mikkelsen and other dedicated industry members kicked into high gear and worked night and day.
+They were able to iron out the problem areas by lightly grinding the floor with a Diamatic grinder until all was smooth.